AdithSoragu/Design-multi-bit-Barrel-Shifter-using-Verilog/README.md

 ```

 ---

-# Simulation and Verification

-The design is verified using simulation tools such as:
-- ModelSim
-- Xilinx Vivado
-- Cadence Virtuoso

-The simulation confirms correct shifting operations for all control inputs.
----

 # Conclusion

 This project successfully demonstrates the design and implementation of an 8-bit Barrel Shifter using Verilog HDL.
 The design efficiently performs right shift operations using multiple stages of multiplexers.
 The project helps in understanding combinational circuit design and high-speed shifting mechanisms used in modern digital systems.